emma-33/holbertonschool-shell/init_files_variables_and_expansions/README.md

-Script 12 :prints all possible combinations of two letters, except oo Script 13 :prints a number with two decimal places Script 14 :converts a number from base 10 to base 16
+Script 12 :prints all possible combinations of two letters, except oo Script 13 :prints a number with two decimal places Script 14 :converts a number from base 10 to base 16 Script 15 :encodes and decodes text using the rot13 encryption Script 16 :prints every other line from the input, starting with the first line